Suboxone Clinics in New Mexico

 Nm Department Of Health Turquoise Lodge Hospital - Albuquerque, NM

-Nm Department Of Health Turquoise Lodge Hospital is a suboxone treatment facility in Albuquerque, New Mexico located in the 87108 zip code area.
+Nm Department Of Health Turquoise Lodge Hospital is a suboxone and methadone clinic in Albuquerque, New Mexico situated in the 87108 zip code.

 Location: 5400 Gibson Boulevard SE, Box 13, Albuquerque, NM 87108 in Bernalillo County